AlexisGonzalez07/AlexisGonzalez07/README.md

 <h1 align="center"> 👋 Howdy </h1>

 <h2 align="center"> Hey, I’m Alex!</h2>

 <p align="center"> I don't want to just use applications, I want to make them. </p>

+Passionate and solutions-driven Full Stack Web Developer with a background in data modeling, optimization, and inventory management from UT Austin’s Red McCombs School of Business.
+Skilled in React, CSS, JavaScript, MySQL, and MongoDB, I’m looking to develop autonomous business management solutions and improve current database management systems.
+Driven, collaborative, and effective leader with a proven ability to thrive in team environments.
+Will develop innovative, data-driven business solutions.

 After years of learning modeling and optimization in Excel, I knew I had a great understanding of how to organize, manipulate, and analyze data.
 I  always had an interest for coding and web design, so last year I decided to learn the skillset necessary in order to become a web developer.
 I've put in the work, and I'm currently looking for full-time opportunities as a full stack web developer.